 Andaman is a magical and acclaimed beach destination.
-However, the Islands being a part of India are greatly influenced by conservative and respectful culture.
-The locals though used to seeing women in revealing swim wear, it is best that you cover up suitably when away from the beach; especially in areas where locals are present such as the ferries, jetty areas and village markets.
-Carry kaftans and beach cover-ups if you're going to the beach, as there may not be a designated place to change.
-While appreciating that may foreign tourists prefer to dress in light, transparent clothes to cope with the sultry weather, however when moving around the town it is advisable that lady guests keep their modesty covered.
-Men can wear shorts and tees and children can wear pretty much anything they want.
+However, the islands being a part of India are greatly influenced by its conservative and respectful culture.
+The locals are not used to seeing women in revealing swim wear.
+It is best that you cover up suitably when away from the beach, especially in areas where locals are present such as the ferries, jetty areas and village markets.
+Carry kaftans and beach cover-ups if you’re going to the beach as there may not be a designated place to change.
+While appreciating that foreign nationals may prefer to dress light to cope with the weather, however when moving around town it is advisable that female guests dress modestly.
+Men can wear shorts and tees whereas children can wear pretty much anything they want.

 Health services are limited on the Andaman Islands due to their remote location and low population, though there are some good medical services available at the G.B.
 Pant hospital, Port Blair.
 For diving enthusiast, we have good news that there are plans for setting-up a Recompression Chamber at Port Blair.